Languages

 Implementation

-French teaching is delivered in KS2 through discrete, half-hour, weekly lessons planned and delivered through the ‘Rigolo’ resource.
+French teaching is delivered in KS2 through half-hour, weekly lessons planned and delivered through the ‘Rigolo’ resource.
 The curriculum is progressive and provides opportunities to revisit and interleave vocabulary across the units, with regular retrieval practice to secure knowledge.
 This provides full curriculum coverage and a ready-made resource to support teachers’ high-quality delivery and to provide pupils with engaging activities to support their learning.
-Each half-term, an ‘Apply it!’ session is taught to provide pupils with the opportunity to apply their new learning to a range of written, spoken, aural and comprehension activities.
 As well as regular opportunities to explore French culture throughout the units, a discrete termly session on an aspect of French culture is delivered to further develop pupils’ intercultural understanding.
+Furthermore, a new set of authentic and up to date resources have been made available to all teachers.

 Impact

 Pupils become increasingly confident in understanding and communicating in French, leaving KHEF with the skills to communicate at a foundational level through speaking, listening, reading and writing.
 Pupils are more tolerant and have an interest and appreciation of other cultures.
-Pupils are able to make links with their language learning and their knowledge of English, enabling them to more confidently make linguistic connections and learn future additional languages.
-Termly assessment sessions, in addition to half-termly ‘Apply it!’ lessons enable teachers to assess against the KPIs, ensuring that gaps and misconceptions are addressed and to inform planning of future units.
+Pupils are able to make links with their language learning, enabling them to more confidently make linguistic connections and learn future additional languages.
+Knowledge Organisers are used by pupils to self-assess their understanding.
+They are kept in pupils’ language folders, so that pupils can refer back to previous units during lessons, ensuring that linguistic rules and vocabulary are further embedded and that links with prior learning can be easily made.
+Termly assessment sessions, enable teachers to assess against the KPIs, ensuring that gaps and misconceptions are addressed and to inform planning of future units.
 Knowledge Organisers are used by pupils to self-assess their understanding; these are kept in pupils’ language folders, so that pupils can refer back to previous units during lessons, ensuring that linguistic rules and vocabulary are further embedded and that links with prior learning can be easily made.

 Enhancements